crate/crate/blackbox/docs/admin/monitoring.rst

    JMX monitoring is an :ref:`enterprise feature <enterprise-features>`.

-.. rubric:: Table of Contents
+.. rubric:: Table of contents

 .. contents::
    :local: